Hazel Craig -School Administrative Support Officer

 There are 5 distinct zones in the Library, all of which are flexible and suit a wide variety of learners and experiences that give students the opportunity to develop the 6 Cs: Communication, Collaboration, Creativity, Critical Thinking, Connectedness and Culture.
 By giving students the opportunity to develop these skills our students will become lifelong-learners.

-Where students can explore and experiment with a variety of resources including robotics, circuitry, Lego, 3D printing and design, VR equipment and more.
+The Makerspace is where students can explore and experiment with a variety of resources including robotics, circuitry, Lego, 3D printingand design, laser cutting, VR equipment and more.

 Opening and Lunch Clubs

 The Library is open from 8:30 am, recess and lunch for study, research and reading.
 There are also a variety of lunch clubs where students can pursue an interest or passion, learn new skills and work creatively in a supported environment including -

 Coding and circuitry with Arduino & BBC Micro:bit

 Reading and bookclub.

 Access to the computer lab for gaming is permitted at lunch times on designated computers.
 A collaborative and creative culture is encouraged and students are expected to share their knowledge and take an interest in creating as well as playing computer games.
 Students must first sign the Gaming Contract before they are permitted to play games at lunch time.

 DHS annually participates in the Premiers Reading challenge.
 The Challenge aims to encourage a love of reading for leisure and pleasure in students, and to enable them to experience quality literature.
 It is not a competition but a challenge to each student to read, to read more and to read more widely.
 The Premier's Reading Challenge (PRC) is available for all NSW students in Kindergarten to Year 9.